JUMP-TA/DockerCapstone/README.md

 To run this application with Docker Compose, follow these steps:

-1. **Build & Run the Docker Images**: Run the following command in the directory that contains both the frontend and backend subdirectories.
+1. **Build & Run the Docker Images**: Run the following command in the directory that contains the docker-compose.yml file as well as both the frontend and backend subdirectories.

     ```bash
     docker-compose up --build